anhquan-dao/base_mcu_interface/README.md

 ## base_mcu_interface
 Simple interface between laptop and MCU.
 The package is being tested on Ubuntu 18.04 as a ROS package.
 The test MCU is an [ESP-C3-32S](https://hshop.vn/products/kit-rf-thu-phat-wifi-ble-risc-v-esp32-c3-nodemcu-c3-32s-ai-thinker)

+## Motivation
+This package is created to provide general solution to reading sensors' data or low-level control (such as [controlling stepper motors](https://github.com/anhquan-dao/bugbase_node)) from laptop/PC.

 ## Usage
 The base class **BaseDriver** can currently handle:
  - Reading message with payload of (5+n) bytes with the format as shown below.
 The default length of data is 4 bytes.
-The n bytes data are fixed based on the parameter **data_len** of **readMessage**.
+The n bytes data are fixed based on the parameter `data_len` of `readMessage`.
 The base class can handle uint16_t and float at the moment.
-However, the user can specify how the n bytes data to be processed by setting **data_cb** parameter in **readMessage** to the wanted data callback function.
+However, the user can specify how the n bytes data to be processed by setting `data_cb` parameter in `readMessage` to the wanted data callback function.

  - Message format:      ID | HEADER | MESSAGE COUNTER | STATE | ERROR | DATA (n bytes)

  - Interruption in connection.
 The MCU can be disconnected and re-connected without crashing the program.
-The user should use the **read** methods of **BaseDriver** to avoid crashing the program when there is disconnection.
+The user should use the `read` methods of **BaseDriver** to avoid crashing the program when there is disconnection.

 ## What it cannot do (at the moment):
   - Write to the MCU